vinniefalco/LuaBridge/README.md

 no effect on it.
 Care must be taken to make sure that the C++ code does not destroy the object while Lua still has a reference to it.

-### Data Types

-Basic types for supported variables, and function arguments and returns, are:

-- `bool`
-- `char`, converted to a string of length one.
-- Integers, `float`, and `double`, converted to Lua_number.
-- Strings: `char const*` and `std::string`

-Of course, LuaBridge supports passing objects of class type, in a variety of ways including dynamically allocated objects created with `new`.
-The behavior of the object with respect to lifetime management depends on the manner in which the object is passed.
-Given `class T`, these argument types are
-supported:

-- `T`, `T const` : Pass `T` by value.
-The lifetime is managed by Lua.
-- `T*`, `T&`, `T const*`, `T const&` : Pass `T` by reference.
-The lifetime is managed by C++.

-Furthermore, LuaBridge supports a "shared lifetime" model: dynamically allocated and reference counted objects whose ownership is shared by both Lua and C++.
-The object remains in existence until there are no remaining C++ or Lua references, and Lua performs its usual garbage collection cycle.
-LuaBridge comes with a few varieties of containers that support this shared lifetime model, or you can use your own (subject to some restrictions).

-Mixing object lifetime models is entirely possible, subject to the usual caveats of holding references to objects which could get deleted.
-For example, C++ can be called from Lua with a pointer to an object of class type; the function can modify the object or call non-const data members.
-These modifications are visible to Lua (since they both refer to the same object).

-### Lua Stack

 User-defined types which are convertible to one of the basic types are possible, simply provide a `Stack <>` specialization in the `luabridge`